w3cping/blog-posts/privacy-anti-patterns.md

 further technical debt that we in the privacy community need to pay down.

 #### Solution
 New standards should treat all additional privacy risk as problematic.
-The appropriate measure for new standards isn't "marginal increase in privacy risk"; it's "could the functionality in the standard be used to harm user privacy."
+The appropriate measure for new standards isn't "marginal increase in privacy risk"; it is "could the functionality in the standard be used to harm user privacy."
 Put differently, when you find you're digging yourself into a hole, the first thing to do is to stop digging.
 The Web is already rife with difficult privacy problems, new standards should not entrench